Skip to content

 We start with identifying potential consequences (including so-called “collateral” consequences), and the outcome goal.
 Cases (or outcomes) that appear more challenging warrant more legal resources.
 And ideally you’ll have an experienced juvenile attorney helping you achieve that goal.

 In adult criminal cases, there are two major bright-lines in terms of outcomes.
 These are whether a public “criminal record” will result, and, whether there could be a prison commitment.
+The first correlates to cases where the person has no prior convictions, generally.
+The second bright-line correlates to cases where the person either has prior convictions or is facing a serious felony claim.

 With juveniles, we still have concern about the “criminal record” for people who don’t have one yet.
 For juveniles, instead of prison commitment, we fear an “out of home placement.”

-Seven tips for parents & lawyers in juvenile delinquency cases:
+Seven tips for juvenile delinquency cases

-3. These cases can be life-changing – for good or ill.
+3. These cases can be life-changing.
 We all must work hard, fight hard.

-Juvenile Attorney Gallagher’s Qualifications
+Juvenile Attorney Thomas Gallagher’s Qualifications

 Representing juveniles in delinquency cases is similar to adult criminal cases, but with a twist or two.